oyms/Flyweight/README.md

 ### Generated implementations for the generic variant

 The generated class will have explicit implementations of all `IComparable<T>` that the inner DataType implements.
+If the inner value implements `IFormattable`, the generated class will also implement `IFormattable`.

 ## Using scope